 7. Fights Parasites

-Cinnamon oil can help prevent mucus buildup and clear nasal passages.
-Try drinking a combination of hot lemon water, honey and cinnamon oil first thing in the morning to curb cravings, give you a pick-me-up and raise immune function.
+With its known anti-inflammatory, antimicrobial, antioxidant, and immunomodulatory effects, cinnamon essential oil is a great choice for fighting infections like a sore throat.
+(16) Try drinking a combination of hot lemon water, honey and cinnamon oil first thing in the morning to improve a sore throat and boost immune function.

-These ingredients also work together to fight inflammation and reduce pain, making them a perfect sore throat remedy or cure for mouth sores, toothaches or a cold.
+These ingredients will work together to fight inflammation, reduce pain, and boost immune function making them a perfect sore throat remedy.

 You know the warm smells of the holidays that everyone loves filling their homes with during the fall and winter months?
-You can make your own natural home deodorizer and freshener by combining therapeutic scents like cinnamon, orange, lemon and cloves.
+You can make your own natural home deodorizer and freshener by combining therapeutic scents like cinnamon, orange, lemon and cloves in a diffuser or homemade room spray.

 At the same time, you’ll experience a grounding, relaxing feeling and help detoxify the air.